THEOplayer/web-ui/README.md

 -   Built using [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components), so works great with (or without) any app framework.
 -   Easy to customize: use HTML to lay out your controls, and CSS to style them.

+## Motivation

+The current THEOplayer Web SDK comes with a built-in UI based on [video.js](https://github.com/videojs/video.js) through [the `Player` constructor](https://docs.theoplayer.com/api-reference/web/theoplayer.player.md).
+This new UI aims to solve some limitations from the old approach:

+-   Designed with customization in mind.
+With the old UI, customizing anything beyond changing some text and icon colors was difficult, and could break in unpredictable ways when updating to a new THEOplayer version.
+With the new UI, all components can be customized in a variety of ways with well-documented attributes and CSS custom properties.
+-   Built for the modern web.
+The old UI was built at a time when Internet Explorer was still a major browser, so it couldn't use newer web technologies.
+The new UI breaks with the past and takes full advantage of Web Components, so it works well in modern web apps.
+-   Developed in the open.
+Although the old UI is based on the open-source video.js library, any custom components bundled with THEOplayer remained closed-source.
+With the new UI, the source code of all components is publicly available.
+Advanced users can learn about the inner workings of each component, modify them, and even contribute their changes back to THEOplayer Web UI.

+> **Note**
+> THEOplayer Web UI currently exists separately from the old THEOplayer UI.
+In the future, we hope to deprecate and remove the old UI, and ship this new UI as default UI for the THEOplayer Web SDK.

 ## Installation

 This project requires the THEOplayer Web SDK to be installed.